The Best Errors & Omissions Insurance Companies for 2026

 Because of its expertise in a wide variety of industries, affordable rates, and many other positive attributes, Hiscox is our pick for Best E&O Insurance Overall.

-Next Insurance (Best Customer Experience)
+ERGO Next (Best Customer Experience)

 Pros

-• Affordable rates on policies that are customized by industry/profession
+- Affordable rates on policies that are customized by industry/profession

-• Innovative online tools for shopping and managing policies
+- Innovative online tools for shopping and managing policies

 Cons

-• Not well-suited to larger businesses or those with more complex insurance needs
+- Not well-suited to larger businesses or those with more complex insurance needs

-Next tailors all of its commercial policies, including errors & omissions, based on each business’s unique characteristics.
-Next advertises that they have provided customized products for more than 1,000 business types in locations across the U.S. This level of customization is helpful for a product like E&O coverage, where risks may vary substantially by industry and requirements differ by state.
-It also helps keep Next’s policies affordable: E&O coverage can start as low as $19 per month for businesses with low risk exposure and a good claims history.
+ERGO Next tailors all of its commercial policies, including errors & omissions, based on each business’s unique characteristics.
+ERGO Next advertises that they have provided customized products for more than 1,300 business types in locations across the U.S. This level of customization is helpful for a product like E&O coverage, where risks may vary substantially by industry and requirements differ by state.
+It also helps keep ERGO Next’s policies affordable: E&O coverage can start as low as $19 per month for businesses with low risk exposure and a good claims history.

-One of Next’s best features is its simple online quoting and shopping systems.
-In just a few minutes and with some basic information, small business customers have the option to get a quote and purchase coverage through Next’s online platform.
+One of ERGO Next’s best features is its simple online quoting and shopping systems.
+In just a few minutes and with some basic information, small business customers have the option to get a quote and purchase coverage through ERGO Next’s online platform.
 This is much more convenient than the process at many other major insurers, who may require shoppers to contact an agent or broker before being able to receive a quote.
-Next can also help identify other coverages beyond errors & omissions insurance that a business may need—and offers a 10% discount on bundled policies.
+ERGO Next can also help identify other coverages beyond errors & omissions insurance that a business may need—and offers a 10% discount on bundled policies.

-Next’s online tools are also helpful for managing policies and submitting claims.
+ERGO Next’s online tools are also helpful for managing policies and submitting claims.
 With an online portal, policyholders can log in at any time to make payments, update their policy, file a claim, or track claim progress.
-Next was also one of the first insurers to offer free, live access to certificates of insurance so policyholders can quickly verify coverage when needed.
+ERGO Next was also one of the first insurers to offer free, live access to certificates of insurance so policyholders can quickly verify coverage when needed.

-Because of its focus on serving small businesses and the self-employed, Next is a great option for people who want basic E&O coverage that doesn’t over- or under-insure them based on their risks, but it may not be the best choice for larger or more complex businesses.
-However, any Next policyholder will find that the company provides some of the most innovative, customer-friendly tools and services in the industry.
-These attributes make Next our E&O pick as having the Best Customer Experience.
+Because of its focus on serving small businesses and the self-employed, ERGO Next is a great option for people who want basic E&O coverage that doesn’t over- or under-insure them based on their risks, but it may not be the best choice for larger or more complex businesses.
+However, any ERGO Next policyholder will find that the company provides some of the most innovative, customer-friendly tools and services in the industry.
+These attributes make ERGO Next our E&O pick as having the Best Customer Experience.

 Liberty Mutual (Best for General Contractors)